-- 179. Proceeds received from assets in the form of scheduled principal and interest payments and recovery proceeds are held in eligible investments before being reinvested in substitute collateral or being used to pay liabilities on a payment date. - 180.
-In the cash flow model, the analysis assumes that scheduled principal and interest proceeds are held in eligible investments for one-half of the payment period of the collection before it is reinvested in substitute collateral.
+175. Proceeds received from assets in the form of scheduled principal and interest payments and recovery proceeds are held in eligible investments before being reinvested in substitute collateral or being used to pay liabilities on a payment date.

+- 176. In the cash flow model, the analysis assumes that scheduled principal and interest proceeds are held in eligible investments for one-half of the payment period of the collection before it is reinvested in substitute collateral.
 Also, in the analysis, recoveries are assumed to occur at the end of a payment period.
-Therefore, interest is not earned on recovery proceeds held as eligible investments during the period in which it is recovered. - 181.
-Interest earned on the regular payments received from the eligible investments is modeled at the index referenced minus 100 basis points.
+Therefore, interest is not earned on recovery proceeds held as eligible investments during the period in which it is recovered. - 177.
+Interest earned on the regular payments received from the eligible investments is modeled at the index referenced minus 100 basis points with a floor of 0%.
+In instances where transactions may use proceeds to pay interest on eligible investments as a result of negative interest rates, we may consider applying additional stresses, absent any mitigants.